 By the Numbers

-These figures cover roughly 400 days of activity across La Quinta, Palm Springs, Palm Desert, Rancho Mirage, Indio, Indian Wells, Cathedral City, Desert Hot Springs, Bermuda Dunes, Coachella, and Thousand Palms.
+These figures cover 400 days of activity across La Quinta, Palm Springs, Palm Desert, Rancho Mirage, Indio, Indian Wells, Cathedral City, Desert Hot Springs, Bermuda Dunes, Coachella, and Thousand Palms.

 Search Realtor Sales Production

 Want to look up a specific agent?
 This searchable directory covers every one of the 4,000-plus realtors in the data.
 Type a name, sort by any column, and page through the full list.
-It opens sorted by sales volume from highest to lowest.

 | Agent | Total Sides | Sellers | Buyers | Avg Price | Volume |